Wolfenstein: The Old Blood: Development

 At one point during the game, Blazkowicz encounters a group of inebriated Nazis singing in a tavern.
-Though the motion capture was performed by actors, the audio director requested for the voices to be performed by members of the development team; to achieve an accurate performance, members of the team learned some German, and became inebriated prior to recording.
+Though the motion capture was performed by actors, the audio director requested that the voices be performed by members of the development team; to achieve an accurate performance, members of the team learned some German, and became inebriated prior to recording.

 The team initially planned to reuse assets from The New Order in The Old Blood, but ultimately altered most assets in some way.
 Due to the team's focus on eighth generation consoles and PC, they were able to achieve some rendering updates, as well as the creation of larger and more detailed environments in the game.
 The game also intentionally included several references to Return to Castle Wolfenstein.

-Wolfenstein: The Old Blood makes use of an original score, composed by musician Mick Gordon, who also composed the soundtrack for The New Order.
+Wolfenstein: The Old Blood makes use of an original score composed by musician Mick Gordon, who also composed the soundtrack for The New Order.
 To create music with a style reflecting the game, Gordon performed with a string quartet, spending time manipulating a broken mandolin and cello.
 He also placed some items inside a piano, to create a unique sound.

-For the German release of The Old Blood, all Nazi symbols and references were removed; it is a criminal offence to display Nazi imagery on toys in Germany.
+For the German release of The Old Blood, all Nazi symbols and references were removed; it was a criminal offence to display Nazi imagery on toys in Germany at the time.
 The German software ratings board, Unterhaltungssoftware Selbstkontrolle, later introduced the "social adequacy clause", which allowed the use of such imagery in relevant scenarios, reviewed on a case-by-case basis.
 Bethesda made the uncensored international version (which lacks German as a language option) available for purchase in Germany on 22 November 2019, while continuing to sell the censored and localised version separately.